Skip to contents

 inverse

 Logical.
-It affects only if mask = TRUE.
+It only affects when mask = TRUE.
 If TRUE, areas on the raster that do not overlap with x are masked.

 crs

 Character string describing a coordinate reference system.
-This parameter would only affect if x is a SpatExtent, sfg, bbox or a vector of coordinates.
+This parameter only affects when x is a SpatExtent, sfg, bbox or a vector of coordinates.
 See CRS section.

 Value